DaliusGrigolius/Invoice-Generator/README.md

 - Print / Download Invoice

 ## Notes

-Main focus was to get my hands on "ASP.NET Core with React.js" project and learn how the "things" working there(f.e. passing data back and forth, opening component in a new window tab and printing / downloading it and so on).
+Main focus was to get my hands on "ASP.NET Core with React.js" project and learn how the "things" working there(f.e. passing data back and forth, opening component in a new window tab and printing / downloading it, getting to know NSubstitute and so on).
 So, i mean styling and input checking was in the second plan.
 Ofcourse there is mistakes and other "bad" stuff in this project but im really happy that i invested some time in it.
 Learning is fun!
 P.S.
 Don't shy away from constructive criticism, I'm especially looking forward to advice on how and what could have been done better.

 ## Images